caiohtoz/calcurest/README.md

 Example: http://localhost:8080/calcurest/add?a=1&b=2

-The result of each request is formatted in a JSON notation, as such: {"result":"3"}
+The result of each request is formatted in a JSON notation, as such: {"result":"3", "error"=""}.
+Whenever the result comes up empty, an error message is assigned to the "error" property.